Institut für Informatik

 In: 50 Jahre Universitäts-Informatik in München (pp. 47-73).
 Springer Vieweg, Berlin, Heidelberg (June 30, 2017).

 - Nikolai Fischer, Increasing user engagement to foster stress awareness using smart watches (M.Sc.)

 - Louis Mbuyu, Comparison of categorical properties offered by multiple MOOC platforms -- Using a Web Scraper in Python with Scrapy (B.Sc.)

-- Anna Hubert, User-centered responsive User Interface for increasing Stress Awareness -- Implementation & Evaluation of Stila web portal (B.Sc.)
+- Anna Hubert, A User-Centered Responsive User Interface for Fostering Stress Awareness -- Implementation and Evaluation of the Web Portal Stila (B.Sc.)

 - Eugenia Schneider, Interaction System for a MOOC Search Engine -- Design, implementation and summative empirical evaluation of the User Interface (M.Sc.)

 - Christof Schramm, Recognition of Code Patterns from Stackoverflow Answers in Computer Programs (M.Sc.)

 - Joseph Birkner, Unsupervised Learning of Joint Neural Embedding Spaces for Queries and Documents (B.Sc.)

 - Annika Jung, Stress analysis with additional sleep data collected by fitness trackers (B.Sc.)